 Vancouver Fringe Shows

-The Vancouver Fringe Festival typically features 100 or so different productions offering as many as 700 performances each season.
+The Vancouver Fringe Festival typically features a hundred or so different productions offering as many as 700 performances each season.
 Each show is different, with some featuring a single actor or actress.
 Others have casts of over a dozen people plus support folks in the background.

 Fringe Festival productions include musicals, stand-up comics, serious subject matter, slapstick, storytelling, dark comedy, dance and all kinds of creativity.
 Some are political, some touch on serious topics and some are just pleasantly silly.

-Below is a list of a dozen shows that ran in 2023.
-These were not even close to all of the shows (there were around 90 to choose from).
-It’s just a sample.
+Below is a small list of shows that run in 2025.
+These are not even close to all of the shows (there are more than 100 to choose from).
+It’s just a sample from this year.

 For the full list of shows and more details, visit vancouverfringe.com.